Economist / Builder

 • Youngest Director in the company's 50-year history.

-• Chose Economics because it blends my two loves: math and human behavior.
+• Built my academic foundation in Economics because it blends my two loves: math and human behavior.

 • Landed in the US at 17, alone, asking what "credit hours" meant on day one.